jllottes/jllottes.github.io/_sources/Projects/epidemic/epidemic.rst

 Investigate how the spread of the disease will be affected if a given percentage of randomly selected cells in the population gets vaccinated.

+**Note.** It is very useful to think of ways to present the dynamics of the epidemic with static plots.
+We will discuss some ideas in class that would be useful to include in your report.